Cheshire and Warrington Growth Deal

 The deal will help to create up to 9,000 jobs, allow up to 400 homes to be built and generate up to £50 million in public and private investment.

-The Cheshire and Warrington LEP’s Strategic Economic Plan is currently being refreshed.
-Details on this can be found here.
+The Cheshire and Warrington LEP’s Strategic Economic Plan can be found here.

 The Cheshire and Warrington Growth Deal funding has been allocated to a number of projects that will help transform the Sub-Region by creating thousands of jobs, improving transport links across Cheshire and Warrington for people and their families, building new homes and providing new training opportunities for young people to build a stronger economy.

 The inner ring road junction improvements and bus infrastructure including a new Bus Interchange at Chester Central to free up capacity and open up development sites to accommodate city centre growth at Northgate.